lucidrains/linear-attention-transformer/README.md

     depth = 1,
     max_seq_len = 8192,
-    causal = True,                  # auto-regressive or not one_kv_head = True,             # use one key/value head to save on memory / compute
+    causal = True,                  # auto-regressive or not emb_dim = 128,                  # embedding factorization, to save on memory
+    one_kv_head = True,             # use one key/value head to save on memory / compute
     blindspot_size = 64,            # this gives the q(kv) attention a blindspot of 64 tokens back in the causal case, but gives back an order of magnitude return in memory savings. should be paired with local attention of at least a window size of this setting. setting this to 1 will allow for full q(kv) attention of past n_local_attn_heads = 4,         # number of local attention heads for (qk)v attention. this can be a tuple specifying the exact number of local attention heads at that depth